polizoto/portfolio/README.md

 # portfolio

-This repo holds the portfolio of Joseph Polizzotto.
+This is the portfolio of Joseph Polizzotto.
 It is representative of his work as an up and coming front-end web developer.

 The website has information about Joseph's work background, current projects, and contact information.